E:60

 E:60 is an American sports newsmagazine broadcast by ESPN.
 The series features investigative journalism, focusing upon news, issues, and other stories in sports.

-In January 2017, it was announced that E:60, after having had no consistent timeslot since its October 2007 debut, would be re-launched as a live, Sunday-morning program hosted by Bob Ley and Jeremy Schaap, beginning on May 14, 2017.
+In January 2017, after having had no consistent timeslot since its October 2007 debut, it was announced that E:60 would be re-launched as a live, Sunday-morning program hosted by Bob Ley and Jeremy Schaap, beginning on May 14, 2017.
 It replaced The Sports Reporters and the Sunday edition of Ley's fellow program Outside the Lines.
 The revamped program shares a new studio with Outside the Lines, and features contributions from its staff.